TibboddiT/dyn-loader/README.md

 ### Notes

 A custom musl's `libc.so` is included, which is a patched version of musl 1.25.
+You should load it first before loading libraries compiled against musl.
 The library is stripped (`strip --strip-unneeded lib/libc.so`) as it is often the case when it is packaged for linux distros.

 The patch is: